udgsg/Hackathon2021/README.md

 ## Motivation:

-Cash Prize (1st position : $500, 2nd position : $300, 3rd position : $200), Certificates for all, Networking opportunities, Mentorship opportunity.
+Cash Prize (1st position : $500, 2nd position : $300, 3rd position : $200), Certificates for all, Networking opportunities, Mentorship opportunities.

 ## Tracks:
 1. Misinformation in health : Is Covid real ?
 Does mask / Vaccine work for covid or not etc.